eclipse-ditto/ditto-clients-python/README.md

 ## Creating and connecting a client

-Each client instance can optionally have a defined behaviour after connecting to or disconnecting from the client.
+It is a good practice to have a defined behaviour after connecting or disconnecting the client.

 ```python
 def on_connect(ditto_client: Client):